-Updated income-tax withholding tables for 2015 have been released by the IRS and supersede early release withholding tables issued in December 2014.
+Updated income-tax withholding tables for 2016 have been released.
 The newly revised version contains percentage method income-tax withholding tables and related information that employers need to implement these changes.

 In addition, employers should continue withholding Social Security tax at the rate of 6.2 percent of wages paid.
-The Social Security wage base limit increases to $118,500.
+The Social Security wage base limit remains at $118,500.
 The Medicare tax rate remains at 1.45 percent each for the employee and employer.

 Employers and payroll companies handle the withholding changes, so workers typically won’t need to take any additional action, such as filling out a new W-4 withholding form.
 Individuals and couples with multiple jobs, people who are having children, getting married, getting divorced or buying a home, and those who typically wind up with a balance due or large refund at the end of the year may want to consider submitting revised W-4 forms.